-We have audited GMS Inc.'s internal control over financial reporting as of April 30, 2023, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-In our opinion, GMS Inc. (the Company) maintained, in all material respects, effective internal control over financial reporting as of April 30, 2023, based on the COSO criteria.
+We have audited GMS Inc.'s internal control over financial reporting as of April 30, 2024, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
+In our opinion, GMS Inc. (the Company) maintained, in all material respects, effective internal control over financial reporting as of April 30, 2024, based on the COSO criteria.

-As indicated in the accompanying Management's Report on Internal Control Over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Construction Supply of Southwest Florida, Inc., Tanner Bolt and Nut, Inc., Blair Building Materials, Inc. and Engler, Meier and Justus, Inc., which are included in the consolidated financial statements of the Company and constituted 2% of total assets, as of April 30, 2023 and 0.4% of net sales, for the year then ended.
-Our audit of internal control over financial reporting of the Company also did not include an evaluation of the internal control over financial reporting of Construction Supply of Southwest Florida, Inc., Tanner Bolt and Nut, Inc., Blair Building Materials, Inc. and Engler, Meier and Justus, Inc.
+As indicated in the accompanying Management's Report on Internal Control over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Jawl Lumber Corporation, AMW Construction Supply, LLC and Kamco Supply Corporation and affiliates, which are included in the 2024 consolidated financial statements of the Company and constituted 12% of total assets, respectively, as of April 30, 2024 and 1.3% of net sales, for the year then ended.
+Our audit of internal control over financial reporting of the Company also did not include an evaluation of the internal control over financial reporting of Jawl Lumber Corporation, AMW Construction Supply, LLC and Kamco Supply Corporation and affiliates.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of April 30, 2023 and 2022, and the related consolidated statements of operations and comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended April 30, 2023, and the related notes and our report dated June 22, 2023 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of April 30, 2024 and 2023, the related consolidated statements of operations and comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended April 30, 2024, and the related notes and our report dated June 20, 2024 expressed an unqualified opinion thereon.